-The new railcard will be available to 830,000 veterans and will give them a third off most rail travel.
+The new railcard will be available to around an extra 830,000 veterans and will give them a third off most rail travel.
 It extends discounts to veterans not yet covered by existing discounts.

 Any veteran, no matter their age, will be able to buy the card unlike other railcards that normally apply to particular age groups.

 It is estimated that between 1.6 and 1.7 million veterans already qualify for either the Senior (over-60s) or Disabled Person’s Railcard.

 When Will The New Veterans Card Be Available?